syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/021_syslog_messages_parser/README.md

 ---
-title: Parsing syslog messages
+title: syslog parser
-id: adm-parser-parsing
+id: adm-parser-syslog
 description: >-
     By default, {{ site.product.short_name }} parses every message using the syslog-parser as a syslog message, and fills the macros with values of the message.